 Tour duration: 3 - 3.5 hours in total, about 2 hours on the ice.

 What are the requirements for the glacier walk?

 The walk is easy to moderate level.
 There are no technical requirements for the tour as an experienced glacier guide will teach you how to use basic glacier equipment such as crampons and an ice axe that are provided.
 For crampons you need to have at least shoe size 35.

 What to bring

 This is an outdoor activity.
 In winter it’s recommended to dress warm.
 In Iceland it is always smart to wear warm and waterproof clothes.
 Weather changes are swift so prepare to expect the unexpected.
 Bring a waterproof jacket and pants, headwear and gloves.
 Hiking shoes are recommended but if you can’t pack yours for some reason you can rent them from the guides (1500 ISK per person, advance booking recommended to assure availability).
-Rain coats can be rented as well.
-No jeans and flip flops please!
+Raincoats can be rented as well.
+So better be prepared and bringing right clothes to wear in Iceland with you.
+No jeans and flip flops, please!

 Departures: All year round, every day at 10:00, 12:00, and 14:00 (except December 24th and 25th)